 Sue has provided extraordinary commitment to rugby & women’s sport over a sustained period.
-She is an expert in her field having served multiple facets of the sport from elite athlete representing her country to coach, commentator and now works as Chief Financial Officer (CFO) of England Rugby.
+She is an expert in her field having served multiple facets of the sport from elite athlete representing her country to coach, commentator and now works as Chief Operations Officer & Chief Financial Officer of England Rugby.

 Sue was awarded an MBE for services to gender equality in sport in 2020.

 Chris has almost 20 years of experience in the sports industry working for the Premier League, International Cricket Council, BBC Sport and Nielsen Sports, before launching his own digital sports business in 2018 – C J Hurst Consultancy – which provides strategic advice to companies across the sports industry.

 As BBC Sport’s first dedicated social media editor, he developed and delivered a strategy focused on growing BBC’s social media reach and engaging younger audiences.
 In his role as Digital Development Editor for BBC Sport’s award-winning interactive services, Chris oversaw the editorial development plans for the Rio Olympics that was used by 102 million unique browsers across the globe.
 Chris also sits on the board of the Rugby Football League.